CaioCeretta/udemy-chad-spring-boot/section2-comments.md

   ● IntelliJ Note

-    ○ Spring Boot DevTools is not automatically reloading when the value of a string changes ■ To fix this, in IntelliJ we must go to:
+    ○ `SB` DevTools is not automatically reloading when the value of a string changes ■ To fix this, in IntelliJ we must go to:
         □ 1.
 Settings -> Advanced Settings -> Allow auto-make...
         □ 2.
 Build, Execution, Deployment -> Compiler -> Build project automatically